 Ebola Outbreak Hits West Africa

 An outbreak of Ebola hit Nigeria in the summer of 2014.
-By September, is estimated to have killed six people in Nigeria, and there were about 20 suspected and confirmed cases of it in the country, according to the Centers for Disease Control.
+By September, is estimated to have killed eight people in Nigeria, and there were 19 confirmed cases of it in the country, according to the Centers for Disease Control.
 It is the worst outbreak since the virus was first identified almost 40 years ago.
+Nigeria successfully contained the virus, and by the end of October, the World Health Organization declared the country free of Ebola.

 U.S. State Dept. Country Notes: Nigeria